simongravelle/MDAnalysis-tutorial/tutorial/mdanalysis-tutorial.rst

 know what we want to measure before starting the simulation.

 In these short tutorials, several trajectories are imported into Python using MDAnalysis and different information is extracted.
-All the trajectories required for these tutorials are provided below and were generated from one of the LAMMPS tutorials from `LAMMPStutorials.github.io <lammps_tutorials_>`_.
+All the trajectories required for these tutorials are provided below and were generated from one of the tutorials from the `LAMMPStutorials <lammps_tutorials_>`_ webpage.

 .. _lammps_tutorials: https://lammpstutorials.github.io